Star 80: Plot

 Dorothy is named 1980's Playmate of the Year and starts an acting career thanks to Hefner's contacts.
 Paul, on the other hand, feels deeply insecure after losing money on failed business ventures and being eclipsed by his wife's success.
-Still adamant to remain influential on her life, Paul pesters her with constant phone calls that even interrupt her filming sessions, and becomes a fixture at the Playboy Mansion despite lacking a formal invitation from Hefner.
+Still adamant to remain influential on her life, Paul pesters her with constant phone calls that interrupt her filming sessions, and becomes a fixture at the Playboy Mansion despite lacking a formal invitation from Hefner.
 He also uses Dorothy's money to purchase a Mercedes with a vanity license plate that reads "Star 80".

 Famous film director Aram Nicholas first discovers Dorothy among the skaters at a Playboy Mansion roller disco party.
 At Hefner's recommendation, he casts her in his next picture, to be filmed in New York City.
-Paul appears to welcome this development, but in reality, his jealousy escalates and he hires a private detective to follow Dorothy in New York.
+Paul appears to welcome this development, but his jealousy escalates and he hires a private detective to follow Dorothy in New York.
 The realization that the Playboy Mansion's doors are now closed for him compounds Paul's erratic obsession, unnerving his housemates in the process.

 Noticing Dorothy's unhappiness with the marriage, Aram convinces her to leave Paul and they begin an affair.
 The private detective discovers this and advises Paul to sue Aram for enticement, in effect conflating the marriage with Paul's purported "management" of Dorothy even though the latter was only a verbal contract.

 Broke, dejected and increasingly volatile, Paul correctly surmises Aram's influence on Dorothy's shift in decisions and mannerisms, but fails to accept that his marriage is effectively over.
 Upon her return to Los Angeles, Dorothy admits the affair, but promises Paul financial support.
-She agrees to meet Paul personally again to discuss divorce proceedings, despite Aram's advice to use an intermediary instead.
+She agrees to meet Paul personally again to discuss divorce proceedings, despite Aram's advice to use an intermediary.
 Paul subsequently purchases a shotgun.

 Dorothy and Paul meet at the Rancho Park house.
-Despite his pleas, she declares that their marriage and business ties are over, offers him half of her savings and tries to comfort him.
+Despite his pleas, she declares that their marriage and business ties are over, offers him half of her savings and tries to console him.
 Paul perceives her attitude as condescending and becomes enraged.
 A chaotic and reproachful interaction ensues, which culminates in Paul raping Dorothy, shooting her in the head with the shotgun and violating her corpse on a sex contraption of his own design.
 Paul then turns the gun on himself, and ominously proclaims his future fame before pulling the trigger.

 Production

+Development

 The idea for the project began when Bob Fosse's friend Paddy Chayefsky recommended a Pulitzer Prize-winning article about Stratten written by Teresa Carpenter that had appeared in The Village Voice.
 In May 1981, it was announced that Fosse was developing a screenplay, originally titled The Dorothy Stratten Story.
+Fosse wrote the screenplay in a nonlinear narrative fashion, employing flashbacks and flashforwards, which he felt helped dramatize the series of events.
 The film was dedicated to Chayefsky who died shortly after Fosse announced the film.